-Part A of this document applies to clients that we have classified as Professional Clients in accordance with the BaFin rules.
-Unless otherwise agreed, we will not owe best execution to clients classified as Eligible Counterparties (ECPs), as outlined in Article 30(1) of MiFID II, although the duty to identify and manage any conflicts of interests will nevertheless apply.
+Part A of this document applies to clients that Morgan Stanley has classified as Professional Clients in accordance with the UK Financial Conduct Authority ("FCA") rules.
+Part B of this document applies to clients that Morgan Stanley has classified as Retail Clients or Consumers.
+Unless otherwise agreed, Morgan Stanley will not owe best execution to clients classified as Eligible Counterparties (ECPs), as outlined in Article 30(1) of the Markets in Financial Instruments Directive II ("MiFID II"), although the duty to identify and manage any conflicts of interests will nevertheless apply.
 When you are classified as an ECP, you should read this document accordingly.